eslint/eslint/docs/src/extend/custom-formatters.md

 ---

-Custom formatters take ESLint linting results and output the results in a format that you define.
 Custom formatters let you display linting results in a format that best fits your needs, whether that's in a specific file format, a certain display style, or a format optimized for a particular tool.

 ESLint also has [built-in formatters](../use/formatters/) that you can use.